jawaher-is/XLSER-ar/README.md

 ```

 ## Datasets
+The datasets used contains speech emotions in different languages.
 > currently compatible with: KSUemotions, RAVDESS, CREMAD, TESS, SAVEE.
 >
 > to be added: AESDD, IEMOCAP, JLCorpus